Dimension of the repeller for a piecewise expanding affine map

 \subsection{Approximating Markov systems with IFSs}

-In this section, we approximate the subshifts $Y$ of finite type with full-shifts in the sense of weak*+entropy topology.
+In this section, we approximate the subshifts $Y$ of finite type with full-shifts in the sense of entropy plus weak*-topology.
 By Remark~\ref{rem:newalpha}, we may assume that $Y$ is of type-$1$, that is, $Y$ is a Markov-shift.
 Throughout the section, we use the method given by Jordan and Rams \cite{JordanRams11}.

 Let $Q$ be the $M\times M$ transition matrix corresponding to the subshift $Y$ of type-$1$.
 Let us denote the set of allowed words of length $q$ by $\Sigma^{(q)}_Q$.
 We say that a measure $\mu$ is Markov if there exists an $M\times M$ stochastic matrix $P$ such that if $P_{i,j}\neq0$ then $Q_{i,j}\neq0$ and